 So one of my great interests is traveling internationally.
 In 2006 I was privileged to host an Augsburg trip to China, with special attention to religion; to study St. Francis of Assisi on a National Endowment for the Humanities Seminar in Italy; to visit Norway and Denmark; and to visit my “second country” of Nigeria and observe the progress of the churches in that country.
 I hope to participate in a conference on Religion and Culture at Payap University in Thailand in June 2007.

 My main writing accomplishment is Thirsty for God: A Brief History of Christian Spirituality, which was first published in 1993, came out in a British edition and a Chinese translation in 1997, and is currently in a Second Edition with Fortress Press since 2005.
 This book attempts to broaden the readers’ understanding and practice of Christian spirituality.
-The links below will give you some external reviews and offer the chance to purchase the book.

 - B.A.
 Augsburg College

 - Ph.D.
 Yale University